 - The characters in Peanuts have stubby legs until/unless they have to crouch down, where they suddenly have legs that are about the right size for the rest of their bodies.
 Charles Schulz found he couldn't draw them with their regular sized legs while squatting.

 - B.O.B. from Monsters vs. Aliens is able to grow arms when needed.
 Justified in that he's a Blob Monster.

 - Verne the turtle in the movie Over the Hedge mentions his tail a lot, and it's prefectly visible whenever he turns his back.
 Unless he loses his shell.

 - None of the characters from Sleeping Beauty have visible irises, but when Princess Aurora finally awakens from her deep sleep at the end of the film, her eyes actually turn dark blue but turn black again during the epilogue.

-- Monkey Island: The only time Guybrush Threepwood has appeared with five fingers was during the banjo duel with Van Helgen in the third game.
+- The only time Guybrush Threepwood has appeared with five fingers was during the banjo duel with Van Helgen in The Curse of Monkey Island.